Simplified Algorithmic Metatheorems Beyond MSO: Treewidth and Neighborhood Diversity: Graphs of Bounded Neighborhood Diversity

-If the shape $sh$ is admissible with respect to $\beta$, we need to find a variable assignment $\mu$ such that \begin{itemize} \item $\mu$ complies with $\beta$, \item $\mu$ has shape $sh$, and \item $\mu$ satisfies the local linear constraints. \end{itemize} This is done by the following integer linear program.
-We begin the description of the integer linear program with a description of all its variables: \begin{itemize} \item for every $I \subseteq [\ell], j \in [\nu]$, we introduce an integer variable $x_I^j$ (these correspond to $S_\mu(j,I)$ of the variable assignment $\mu$ we are about to find), \item for every $i \in [\ell]$, $j \in [\nu]$, we introduce an auxiliary variable $y_i^j$ corresponding to $|\mu(X_i)| \cap T_j|$, and \item for every $i \in [\ell]$, we add an auxiliary variable $z_i$ corresponding to $|\mu(X_i)$ (technically variables $y_i^j$ and $z_i$ are redundant as they are projections of the $x$ variables, but they will simplify the presentation). \end{itemize} We note that all auxiliary variables can be assumed to be integral without contributing to the number of integral variables.
-To ensure that $\mu$ has the required properties, we add these constraints:
+If the shape $sh$ is admissible with respect to $\beta$, we need to find a variable assignment $\mu$ such that \begin{itemize} \item $\mu$ complies with $\beta$, \item $\mu$ has shape $sh$, and \item $\mu$ satisfies the local linear constraints. \end{itemize} We find such an assignment $\mu$ by the following integer linear program (which is infeasible if $\mu$ does not exist).
+We begin the description of the integer linear program with a description of all its variables: \begin{itemize} \item for every $I \subseteq [\ell], j \in [\nu]$, we introduce an integer variable $x_I^j$ (these correspond to $S_\mu(j,I)$ of the variable assignment $\mu$ we are about to find), \item for every $i \in [\ell]$, $j \in [\nu]$, we introduce an auxiliary variable $y_i^j$ corresponding to $|\mu(X_i) \cap T_j|$, and \item for every $i \in [\ell]$, we add an auxiliary variable $z_i$ corresponding to $|\mu(X_i)|$ (technically variables $y_i^j$ and $z_i$ are redundant as they are projections of the $x$ variables, but they will simplify the presentation). \end{itemize} To ensure that $\mu$ has the required properties, we add the following constraints: